 Application Materials for the Peer Education Program

-We are now longer accepting applications to be a peer educator for the 2021-2022 academic year.
-The deadline to apply is March 8, 2021.
+We are now accepting applications for the 2023-2024 acacemic year (the program is a one year commitment).
+The deadline to apply is March 3, 2023.

 - Email a copy of your resume to [email protected]

-- Send two letters of recommendation to [email protected]
+- Send one letter of recommendation to [email protected]

 If you have any questions about the program, please send a message to [email protected].